mjsflames/c01w24-project-RxValidators/deliverable4/Stand-up Meetings.md

 Danny:
 - Integrated the endpoints to log prescriptions and connect to the backend
 - Matches up prescriptions from both patients and prescribers to automatically assign a status
+- Challenge: Ensuring that both patient and prescriber statuses show their respective status
+- Tomorrow: Adding search bars to admin pages for easier navigation

 # March 28th, 2024
 Team: